antoniafeistel/BigData/README.md

 Scenario 3   |      47,040.16 |         47,868.56
 Scenario 4   |      53,100.87 |         53,704.87

-sub-lineare Skalierung:

 Folgende Grafische Darstellung

 **Consumer Client 1 Core 1 GB Memory**
 ![Consumer Client 1 Core 1 GB Memory](resources_readme/cons-1Core-1GB.png)
 **Consumer Client 6 Core 1 GB Memory**
 ![Consumer Client 6 Core 1 GB Memory](resources_readme/consumer-6Core-1GB.png)

 These grpahs show that the performance really increases by adding more cores to the consumer component.
 It can be noticed that the batch duration decreases by almost 50% whereas the process rate is increasing by more than 100%.
-There is at least a performance improvment by adding more ressources but the perofrmance is not increasing proportional to the amount of added ressources (sub-linear).
+There is at least a performance improvment by adding more ressources but the performance is not increasing proportional to the amount of added ressources (sub-linear).

 ### Producer Analysis
 **Ressource Details**

 To analyse the performance of the producer component, the following scenarios has been initiated.
 The fact that streaming the incoming data to kafka is faster than receiving and detecting the transactions via the ML-Model, we initiated just three scenarios with the following ressources:
 Szenarien    | Executor |            Cores |            Memory | Duration
 ------------ | --------:| ---------------: | ----------------: | -------: